Airline Customer Service Agent Resume Example

 I always recommend customizing every section to match your own background.
 Tailor your experience, skills, and certifications-hiring managers spend just 7 seconds on each resume.

 Use clear headings, bullet points, and consistent formatting.
-This helps your application stand out, especially if you’re applying to jobs that get hundreds of applicants.
+This helps your application stand out, especially if you’re applying to jobs that get hundreds of applicants, and including a cover letter can give you an extra edge.

 Crafting your travel coordinator resume can be tricky, but it’s worth getting right.
 Recruiters spend about 7 seconds scanning each resume, so details matter.